sisyga/biolgca/README.md

 (On Windows, a terminal that understands `pip` out of the box can be opened in Anaconda in the "Environments" tab, clicking on the triangle next to the environment's name.)

-If you want to add code to the package you should also install `pytest`.
+If you want to add code to the package you should also install `pytest` and `sphinx`.

 #### Installation
 `biolgca` does not have a package distribution yet.
 To use it, clone (or unzip the download of)